TrellixVulnTeam/swahilipython_SCMU/Doc/distributing/index.rst

 .. other topics:

-   Once the Development & Deployment part of PPUG is fleshed out, some of those sections should be linked from new questions here (most notably, we should have a question about avoiding depending on PyPI that links to https://packaging.python.org/en/latest/mirrors/)
+   Once the Development & Deployment part of PPUG is fleshed out, some of those sections should be linked kutoka new questions here (most notably, we should have a question about avoiding depending on PyPI that links to https://packaging.python.org/en/latest/mirrors/)